-In 2021, the first full Moon of spring is the March 28th Worm Moon, and is thus also designated as the “Paschal Moon.”
+In 2022, the first full Moon of spring is the April 16, Pink Moon, and is thus also designated as the “Paschal Moon.”
 The first Sunday after the Paschal Moon is Easter Sunday.
-March 28th is Palm Sunday, so the following Sunday (April 4th) will be Easter.
+April 9, 2022 is Palm Sunday, so the following Sunday (April 17th) will be Easter.

 Just to make things more complicated, the date of the Paschal Full Moon may not always coincide with the actual full Moon.
 In fact, it can differ by as much as two days.
 That’s because, rather than being tied to an actual astronomical event, ecclesiastical authorities during the middle ages decided that the Paschal Full Moon would fall on the 14th day of the lunar month beginning after the spring equinox, known as Nissan in the Hebrew Calendar.
 That day roughly corresponds with the time of the full Moon, and the two overlap more often than not.